uber-research/parallax/README.md

    - case_sensitive, CASE_SENSITIVE, and Case_Sensitive are each a different variable.
 - Variable names must not be one of python protected keywords
    - and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield
+- Variable names can contain unicode characters as long as they are letters (http://docs.python.org/3.3/reference/lexical_analysis.html#identifiers)
 Lables that don't respect those rules will simply not be resolved in the formulae.
 There could be solutions to this, we are already working on one.

 ## To Do
 - display errors in the UI rather than in the console prints (there's no simple way in bokeh to do it)
 - add clustering of points
-- solve the issue that embedding labels have to conform to python variable naming conventions.
+- solve the issue that embedding labels have to conform to python variable naming conventions

 ## Known Issues
 - t-SNE is slow to compute, should require a loading UI.